 A global multi-lingual production expert with management experience and a taste for education.
 I am currently working as a senior lecturer at the Breda University of Applied Sciences.

-In spring 2020 I joined the Faculty of Journalism and Mass Communication at the American University in Bulgaria (AUBG) as visiting Associate Professor for the duration of one semester.
-I designed and taught three courses: 1) Video Journalism, 2) Documentary Production and 3) Poetic Documentary Production before returning to the Breda University of Applied Sciences (BUAS) in the Netherlands at the end of the spring semester.
+In spring 2020 I joined the Faculty of Journalism and Mass Communication at the American University in Bulgaria (AUBG) as visiting Associate Professor for the duration of one semester on an exchange.
+I designed and taught three courses: 1) Video Journalism, 2) Documentary Production and 3) Poetic Documentary Production

 In 2009 I joined BUAS, to teach Film & TV production.
 I obtained fill tenure in 2012.
 I am also an external examiner for Nord University, Norway.
 At BUAS I developed a special interest in documentary filmmaking and Impact Producing.
 Productions include ‘A Safe Haven’, a short documentary about refugee children in the Netherlands, and ‘God, Church, Pills & Condoms’, a film exploring teenage pregnancies in the Philippines.

 I began my career in the UK where I studied at the Surrey Institute of Art and Design.
 I obtained my MA in Film & TV production at the Northern Media School, Sheffield Hallam University, and earned my PhD at the University of Edinburgh.

 Notable positions include location manager for the Channel 4 UK feature film Prometheus, Head of Productions at the Lux Centre, post-supervisor for Studio Babelsberg in Berlin for Wim Wender’s documentary Soul of a Man and Jackie Chan’s 80 Days Around the World.